Trump announces 90-day negotiating period with Mexico as 25% tariff rates stay in place

-WASHINGTON — (AP) — President Donald Trump said Thursday that there would be a 90-day negotiating period with Mexico after a call with that country's leader, Claudia Sheinbaum, as the 25% tariff rates stay in place.
+WASHINGTON — (AP) — The United States will enter a 90-day negotiating period with Mexico over trade as 25% tariff rates stay in place, part of the rush of trade activity Thursday before President Donald Trump plans to impose a broad set of global import taxes starting Friday.

-Trump, posting on Truth Social, said his phone conversation with Sheinbaum was “very successful in that, more and more, we are getting to know and understand each other.”
+Trump posted on his Truth Social platform that his phone conversation with Mexican leader Claudia Sheinbaum was “very successful in that, more and more, we are getting to know and understand each other.”

+The Republican president had threatened tariffs of 30% on goods from Mexico in a July letter, something that Sheinbaum said Mexico gets to stave off for the next three months.

+“We avoided the tariff increase announced for tomorrow and we got 90 days to build a long-term agreement through dialogue,” Sheinbaum wrote on X.

+EU officials are waiting to complete a crucial document outlining how the framework to tax imported autos and other goods from the 27-member state bloc would operate.
+Trump had announced a deal Sunday while he was in Scotland.

+“The U.S. has made these commitments.
+Now it’s up to the U.S. to implement them.
+The ball is in their court," EU commission spokesman Olof Gill said.
+The document would not be legally binding.

-Trump said that goods from Mexico imported into the U.S. would continue to face a 25% tariff that the U.S. president has ostensibly linked to fentanyl trafficking.
-The Republican said that autos would face a 25% tariffs, while copper, aluminum and steel would be taxed at 50%.
+Trump said as part of the agreement with Mexico that goods imported into the U.S. would continue to face a 25% tariff that he has ostensibly linked to fentanyl trafficking.
+He said autos would face a 25% tariff, while copper, aluminum and steel would be taxed at 50% during the negotiating period.

-Trump said that Mexico would end its “Non Tariff Trade Barriers,” but he didn’t provide specifics.
+He said Mexico would end its “Non Tariff Trade Barriers,” but he didn’t provide specifics.

 But Trump appeared to have soured on that deal, which is up for renegotiation next year.
 One of his first significant moves as president was to tariff goods from both Mexico and Canada earlier this year.